RevenueCat/purchases-flutter/RELEASING.md

 1. Update to the latest SDK versions in ios/purchases_flutter.podspec, macos/purchases_flutter.podspec and android/build.gradle.
 1. Update versions in VERSIONS.md and push changes
 1. If purchases-hybrid-common was updated, run `pod update PurchasesHybridCommon` in both `MagicWeather` and `purchase_tester`
-1. `flutter pub pub publish --dry-run`
 1. Wait until PR approved and make sure local copy matches remote
-1. `git tag x.y.z`
-1. `git push origin --tags`
-1. Create a new release in github
-1. `flutter pub pub publish`
+1. Run `flutter pub publish --dry-run`.
+Fix any errors if any show
+1. Create a tag for the new release in the last commit of the branch and push the tag.
+The rest will be performed automatically by CircleCI.
+If the automation fails, you can revert to manually calling `bundle exec fastlane release`.